evan-erdos/trail-of-cthulhu/story/act-1/seq-0/scene-1.md

 ---

-Depending on how the PCs have interacted with the TRIBES in Act I, they will have an easier or more difficult time obtaining the MEDICAL SUPPLIES.
+Depending on how the PCs have interacted with the TRIBES, they will have an easier or more difficult time obtaining the MEDICAL SUPPLIES.

 Surveying the other side of the Dunes the PCs see a Soviet MEDICAL TRUCK as BORST described.